autogluon/autogluon/docs/tutorials/multimodal/multimodal_prediction/multimodel_ner.md

 ## Training
 Now let’s fit the predictor with the training data.
 Firstly, we need to specify the problem_type to **ner**.
-And to ensure the model to locate the correct text column for entity extraction, we need to set the corresponding column type to `ner` using the **column_types** parameter.
+As our annotations are used for text columns, to ensure the model to locate the correct text column for entity extraction, we need to set the corresponding column type to `text_ner` using the **column_types** parameter in cases where multiple text columns are present.
 Here we set a tight time budget for a quick demo.

 ```{.python .input}